 No specific exemption, but see Grein v.
 Board of Education, 216 Neb.
 158, 164, 343 N.W.2d 718, 723 (1984).
 Where public finances are involved, the "public interest" ordinarily demands an open meeting.
 Id.

-A meeting of an effective majority of public body to discuss applications for federal grants or other aspects of a federal program is open to the public unless the discussions involve (i) contract negotiations or (ii) anticipated litigation, or (iii) where the release of information would impair the right to receive federal funds.
-See N.J.S.A.
-10:4-12b(2) and (7).
+A meeting of an effective majority of public body to discuss applications for federal grants or other aspects of a federal program is open to the public unless the discussions fall into one of the categories set forth in N.J.S.A.
+10:4-12b(1)-(9).

-Local boards which are supported by federal funds and/or receiving in-kind services at local taxpayer expense are covered under the Act.
+Local boards which are supported by federal funds and/or receive in-kind services at local taxpayer expense are covered under the Open Meeting Act.
 1971 OK AG 245.
-However, such meetings may be closed where disclosure of information would violate confidentiality requirements of federal law.
+However, the meetings of such bodies may be closed where disclosure of information would violate confidentiality requirements of federal law.
 25 O.S. § 307.B.7.

 Presumably open.
 Specifically, the Act provides that community action agencies that administer community action programs under 42 U.S.C. § 2790, are governing bodies subject to the openness requirements of the Act.
 T.C.A. § 8-44-102(b).